Spokenvote/spokenvote/README.md

 ## Getting started

-1. Setup your development environment
+1. Setup your development environment.
 2. Create your own fork of the <a href="https://github.com/railsforcharity/spokenvote" target="_blank">Spokenvote</a> code.
 3. Clone your fork onto your computer.

 ## Environment

-1. Postgres is being used both in development and production (edit the database.example.yml and save yours as database.yml)
+1. Postgres is being used both in development and production (edit the database.example.yml and save yours as database.yml).
 2. Run <a href="http://gembundler.com/">Bundler</a> in the project's root directory to install any needed gems.

 ## License